April 24, 2020

 There is a fair amount of assuming throughout the film.
 At least one Porter on the American train has a British accent.
 We can assume he found work overseas.
 Another character slips in and out of a faint British accent though he is a lifelong Texas resident.
 One could also assume he arranged for his French-speaking girlfriend to join him on the prairie.
 Steiger gets apprehended at the Mexican border and the authorities assume he is their wanted man.
 But the smug thief tells them who he really is.
 They could care less.
 Steiger is further stunned.
 The assassin's wife confesses he is her husband!
 Hard to believe there was not an initial question about why he was assuming that particular man's identity.
 Finally, Steiger's angry demands assume he is above the law, even offering a bribe to the Mexican police chief to get “his” passport back.

-The police chief and the British inspector conspire to keep Steiger trapped in the Mexican border town in an effort to pressure him into escaping across the bridge back to America for prosecution.
+The police chief and the British inspector conspire to keep Steiger trapped in the Mexican border town to pressure him into escaping across the bridge back to America for prosecution.
 But the agreement is a one-sided affair in Mexico’s favor.
 He is never getting out of Mexico.
 Steiger is content to settle in the town for as long as it takes.
 His wealth buys him whatever he desires until the political assassin’s body is returned home, killed in a Mexican raid at the motel.
 I am not sure why the townspeople feel Steiger is responsible for leaving behind a widow and child, but they band together, refusing his money or his existence.

 Note: After assuming that unfortunate identity, Steiger is unaware he is now the owner of an adorable spaniel.
 Rather risky when the baggage car handler has to remind him not to leave his previously fawned-over pet behind.
 The dog seems to recognize the impersonated face and follows him around town.
 When Steiger disposes of the assassin's suitcase, he also tries to leave the dog behind.
-Weary and exhausted from escaping, his life is spared by the whimpering dog, alerting the dozing criminal of a scorpion on his trousers.
+Weary and exhausted from escaping, his life is spared by the whimpering dog alerting him of a scorpion on his trousers.
 Steiger has a change of heart toward the dog and it eventually becomes his only friend.
 Yet the catalyst for his death.

 No comments: